jamorafo/Open-Up-Demo-/README.md

 Option 1

-If you choose option 1 you will just need to file shiny.R located in OpenUpDemo/src/ folder.
+If you choose option 1 you will just need to run the file shiny.R located in OpenUpDemo/src/ folder.
 You will need to accept every library update and voilá! you can enjoy the demo.

 Option 2